wucc009/PAMM/README.md

 ### Model

-The AbMAP model is hosted on Hugging Face: [wcc009/AbMAP](https://huggingface.co/wcc009/AbMAP).
+The PAMM model is hosted on Hugging Face: [wcc009/PAMM](https://huggingface.co/wcc009/PAMM).

   * **Automatic Mode**: The script will automatically attempt to download the model from Hugging Face upon first execution.
   * **Manual Mode**: If the automatic download fails, please download the model manually and place it in the `./model/` directory.